 Built-in Scenarios¶

-Sonda ships with 11 curated scenario patterns you can discover, inspect, and run without writing any YAML.
-Scenario YAML files live on the filesystem and are loaded at runtime through a configurable search path.
+Sonda ships with curated scenario patterns you can discover, inspect, and run without writing any YAML.
+Scenario files live on the filesystem and load at runtime through a configurable search path, alongside metric packs in the same unified catalog.

 Scenario search path¶